advance directive living will advance directive living will

 How to Create an Advance Directive Living Will

-Creating an advance directive living will involves several important steps to ensure it reflects one’s healthcare preferences.
+Creating an advance directive living will involve several important steps to ensure it reflects one’s healthcare preferences.
 This section outlines the key components to include and the importance of consulting legal and medical professionals.

 Key Components to Include